cygni/cts2023-turn-cygnicator/docs/README.md

 If you don't want an interrupt based solution you could always use polling.
 Modern systems usually supports IRQ but sometimes you have no other option than to use polling.

-The codeblock below is an example of a polling function that polls the gpio every 20 ms. This can be combined with FreeRTOS Tasks which will be described later during the workshop.
+The codeblock below is an example of a polling function that polls the gpio every 20 ms.

 ```C